graphql-python/graphql-core/docs/diffs.rst

 You can also pass a custom ``out_type`` argument to :class:`GraphQLInputObjectType` that allows conversion to any Python type on egress instead of conversion to a dictionary, which is the default.
 This is used to support the container feature of Graphene InputObjectTypes.

+.. currentmodule:: graphql.execution

 Custom middleware
 -----------------

-The :func:`execution.execute` function takes an additional ``middleware`` argument which must be a sequence of middleware functions or a :class:`MiddlewareManager` object.
+The :func:`execute` function takes an additional ``middleware`` argument which must be a sequence of middleware functions or a :class:`MiddlewareManager` object.
 This feature is used by Graphene to affect the evaluation of fields using custom middleware.
 There has been a `request <https://github.com/graphql/graphql-js/issues/1516>`_ to add this to GraphQL.js as well, but so far this feature only exists in GraphQL-core.

 Custom execution context
 ------------------------

-The :func:`execution.execute` function takes an additional ``execution_context_class`` argument which allows specifying a custom execution context class instead of the default :class:`ExecutionContext` used by GraphQL-core.
+The :func:`execute` function takes an additional ``execution_context_class`` argument which allows specifying a custom execution context class instead of the default :class:`ExecutionContext` used by GraphQL-core.

+.. currentmodule:: graphql

 Registering special types for descriptions
 ------------------------------------------